 Wednesday, September 20, 2000

 San Pedro: On Tuesday, September 19, 2000 at approximately 2:30 a.m., Officer Robert “Bobby” Mata and his partner, Officer Sonny Patsenhann, were responding to a back-up request from a fellow officer who was involved with a stolen vehicle investigation with a suspect.

-Officer Mata is survived by his wife Holly and two children, Kalei, 5 years of age, and Pi-ilani, 2 years of age.
+Officer Mata is survived by his wife Holly and two children, Kalei, 5-years-old, and Pi-ilani, 2-years-old.
 Officer Mata, who has been with the Department for 5 years, was assigned to the Harbor Special Enforcement Unit Gang Detail and was known to all for his hard work, dedication, and commitment to public service.
-His untimely death at 26 years of age, came as a result of his commitment to serving the community.
+His untimely death at 26-years-old, came as a result of his commitment to serving the community.

 Our sympathies go out to Officer Mata’s parents, Robert and Josie, his wife, Holly, and his two young children; one of who celebrated her birthday yesterday.

 For further information, please contact Media Relations Section at 213-485-3586.

 This press release was prepared by Public Information Officer Jason Lee, Media Relations Section.